jessika/jessika.dev/posts/remark42-integration.md

 # Part 1: Get a compute instance

 First you'll need to get a virtual machine for hosting.
 There are many options for this.
-This guide shows you how to sign up for a free free compute instance on Oracle Cloud.
+This guide shows you how to sign up for a free compute instance on Oracle Cloud.

 1. Visit [https://oracle.com/cloud/free](https://oracle.com/cloud/free).
 Click "Start for free" or sign in with an existing account.
 1. Fill out the required account information to create your account.
 I had to install an Oracle Authenticator mobile app for two-factor authentication.
 I also had to provide credit card information, though the account that I signed up for was free.